 Find Middle Ground

 Sometimes, it’s best if a dorm room shines with two different personalities and tastes.
-His or her look won’t mess with yours if you know how to do some good tie-ins in shared zones.
+Their look won’t mess with yours if you know how to do some good tie-ins in shared zones.
 For example, if roomie is all about vintage and you’re ultra-feminine, look for some pastel gingham prints or add coordinating color fake flowers in a large, statement vase in the seating area.
 Compromise can be a great way to flex your creativity.

 Collaborating with your roommate on dorm decorating can pay off—literally.
 With OCM’s Room Goals contest, you can score a $1,000 scholarship just by submitting a photo of your combined style.
 Read more on how to win big here!